klemense1/CarND-Path-Planning-Project/README.md

 ### Creating possible Goals

+The behavior planner considers the following high-level decisions:

+- Switching one lane to the left

-The behavior planner considers the following high-level decisions: Switching one lane to the left or right, or staying in the lane.
-Thus, for each of those new lanes (if they are within the street), a possible goal is calculated.
+- Switching one lane to the right

+- staying in the lane.

+Thus, for each of those new lanes (if they are within the street), a possible goal is calculated. world.getVehicleMap() provides a map with all vehicles, which is used to check wether a possible goal would collide with another car.
+If so, a goal is chosen to adapt to the front car and engage in a following mode.

 ### Trajectory Generation in Frenet System

+For each of those goals, a trajectory is created using createTrajectoryFrenet().
+This function uses JMT() to create two jerk minimizing trajectories based on quintic polynoms for both lateral and longitudinal movement.

 ### Decision Making

+Based on these possible trajectories in the s-d-system, the costs are calculated in costFuntion().
+It penalizes
+- deviation from the max speed,
+- lane changes
+- if a vehicle is blocking the desired lane in order to prevent a crash
+  - VehiclesBlockingLane() checks wether a vehicle is blocking,

+This could be easily extended to also penalize higher accerlation or jerk.

 ### Conversion from Frenet Reference System to Global Reference System

+When a desired trajectory has been chosen, this trajectory is converted from frenet to the global system, as the simulator requires it.
+The function createTrajectoryXY in TrajectoryPlanner uses spline.h, an open-source library for spline interpolation.